Festool

 Safety first: Switch OFF the vacuum, remove the battery, and wait for the motor to stop completely before opening.

 - 1. Check for foreign objects: Remove filters and inspect the fan inlet for screws, nails, or chips.
-Remove any debris carefully.
+Carefully remove any debris.

 - 2. Spin motor by hand: If accessible, gently rotate the motor/fan.
 Roughness, grinding, or side play indicates bearing wear.